 Many heritage structures, such as palaces and temples, have stood the test of time and can still be seen in the city today, including the spectacular Meenakshi Amman Temple, around which the old town of Madurai was planned.
 If you are planning a trip to this jewel of a city, here are the sights you simply cannot miss.

-The 8 Best Places to Visit in Madurai
+8 Best Places in Madurai

 - Meenakshi Amman Temple

 - Athisayam Theme Park

 Continue scrolling for more information about each of these exciting locations.

 1. Meenakshi Amman TempleClick thumbnail to view full-size

 The South Indian state of Tamil Nadu is known for its many ancient temples, the most iconic of which is the Madurai Meenakshi Amman Temple.
 Though it was founded during the Pandiya rule, the Nayakkar rulers built the temple as it exists today.
 The tall towers known as gopuras are visible anywhere from the main town.